Before you register for the course, here are some things you should know:

 HOW THE COURSE WORKS

 The course is divided into 10 units, with each unit containing its own quiz.
-You will have to answer all the questions correctly on each quiz in order to move onto the next unit.
-Once you have completed the units, there is a 30 question final you will need to take in order to receive your Certificate of Completion.
-A score of 80% on the final is passing.
+You have to answer 80% of each quiz correctly in order to move onto the next unit.
+Once you have completed the units, there is a 30 question final quiz you will need to take in order to receive your Certificate of Completion.
+A score of 80% on the final quiz is passing.
 Once you have passed the final, a Certificate of Completion will be mailed to the address you have provided us.
-You can then use the proof of completion to take the DMV permit test.
+You can then use the proof of completion to take the California DMV permit test.

 Our course website requires that your web browser accept “cookies”.
 The default setting for your web browser is to have cookies enabled, so unless you have personally disabled cookie handling, you may continue with the course.